Kan-E/rnaseqviewer/README.md

 # rnaseqviewer

-Automated visualization of RNA-seq differential expression analysis
+'rnaseqviewer' is an R package for automated visualization of RNA-seq differential expression analysis.
+It has three main functions, 'Omics_overview' for cluster analysis, and 'DEG_overview' and 'multiDEG_overview' for systematic pairwise and three-group comparison analysis of differentialy expressed genes, respectively.
+It also has three useful functions, 'kmeansClustering' for k-means clustering analysis, 'AutoExtraction' for boxplotting gene sets, and 'vennd' for venn diagram analysis.

 # DEMO
 Omics-overview